gerardnico/postgres/resources/postgres/initdb/README-initdb.md

 # Init Script

-These scripts are run only at creation of the database.
+These scripts are sourced only at creation of the database.